jreynolds01/maro/docs/source/scenarios/supply_chain.rst

 * **Warehouse**: temporarily store products.
 * **Retailer**: sell products.

 The function of a facility is defined by a set of **units** it contains.
 In this scenario, a unit can be considered as an indivisible object that describes an atomic functionality of facilities.
 For example, a ``StorageUnit`` describes the storage ability of the facility.
-The reason why suppliers, warehouses, and retailers all have storage capabilities is they all contain a ``StorageUnit``.
-The detailed storage capability (e.g., storage size) is defined by the ``StorageUnit``.
+Any facility that requires storage ability should have a ``StorageUnit`` in its corresponding configuration, and the details of the storage capability (e.g., storage size) should be specified by this ``StorageUnit``.

 There are two types of units: **SKU-dependent units** and **SKU-independent units**.
 A unit is SKU-dependent means it correlates to a specific type of SKU.
 For example, a ``ManufactureUnit`` is SKU-dependent since it only describes the ability to produce one specific kind of SKU.
 On the other hand, a unit is SKU-independent means it does not correlate to any specific SKU.
 For example, a ``StorageUnit`` is SKU-independent because storage can be used to store any kind of product.